An Empirical Case for Objective Goodness and the Existence of God in the Vocal Music of Johann Sebastian Bach

 Composed in 1943, at the height of World War II, this towering masterpiece is a remarkable example of how Britten’s rich imagination could heighten a poet’s words unlike any other.
 In this eight-movement song cycle, the horn and voice play an equal part.
 The poems are not connected by a narrative but rather an evening theme; with a “serenade” being a song sung or played at evening time.
 Britten’s poetic sources span the 15th century through the 19th century.
 Serenade premiered at Wigmore Hall in London on October 5, 1943.

-In response to Keats’ poem, contemporary biographer, Andrew Motion, remarked on its “Delicious drowsiness”.
+In response to John Keats’ poem "To Sleep", contemporary biographer, Andrew Motion, has remarked on its “Delicious drowsiness”.
 One can imagine that Motion first heard the poem through Britten’s lush musical interpretation as it merits the same description.
-Britten balances delicate and unresolved chords throughout which lull and hum only finally resolving into a heavenly D major chord in the final measure.
+In his sixth movement, Britten balances delicate and unresolved chords throughout which lull and hum only finally resolving into a heavenly D major chord in the final measure.
 In his short life, Keats was witness to much sickness and death.
-The subject of this poem is the acceptance of death and choosing to exchange this life with the next.
+The subject of his poem is the acceptance of death and choosing to exchange this life with the next.

-The horn sounds again from a distance.
-This time a variation of the Prologue.
-It contrasts the opening movement in that now we have some context of what the horn means.
+We conclude with the Epilogue as the horn sounds again from a distance.
+Its melodic character is identical to that featured in the Prologue.
+While identical on paper, it nevertheless acts as a variation of the original theme.
+The Epilogue bears new thematic material now that the the horn's context is made clear.
 It is the distant reminder of eternal sleep that awaits us.
 It is the enticing song from Tennyson’s paradisiac “Elfland” that soothes us.
-It is the somber battle cry that weeps over man’s thirst for War.
+It is the somber battle cry that weeps over man’s thirst for war.
 It is the transcendent cry of mankind, Walt Whitman’s “barbaric yawp over the roofs of the world”, echoing into the heavens and dying.
-The bugle is the horn which tells us to rise!
-And when we pass through that delicious drowsiness, leaving this life behind, may we awaken into a new one – thirsty for evermore life.
+In summing up the effect of Britten's Serenade for Tenor, Horn and Strings, we acknowledge that the bugle is the horn which tells us to rise!
+When we pass through that delicious drowsiness, leaving this life behind, may we awaken into a new one – thirsty for evermore life.